nicolasferrari/Linux-Server-Configuration/README.md

 ## Amazon Lightsail instance

 Create an instance on Amazon Lightsail in Linux platform with Ubuntu 16.04 LTS.
-Once you get the instance, connected using the Orange button Connecting Using SSH.
-When reach to the Linux platform is necessary to made some steps configuration described below that will be done with the ubuntu default user.
-These steps are required in order to upgrade Linux packages and configure the Firewall required of this project:
+Once you get the instance, connected using the Orange button "Connecting Using SSH".
+When get into the Linux platform is necessary to made some steps configuration described below that will be done with the ubuntu default user.
+These steps are required in order to upgrade Linux packages and configure the Firewall required for this project:

-sudo apt-get upgrade
+* sudo apt-get upgrade

-sudo apt-get update
+* sudo apt-get update

-add the 2200 port in the etc/ssh/sshd_config file in the line below of port 22(default port)
+* sudo nano cd etc/.ssh/sshd_config.
+Add the 2200 port in the etc/ssh/sshd_config file in the line below of port 22(default port)

-on the Amazon Ligthsail web site, add a custom port 2200 in the Networking tab
+* On Amazon Ligthsail web site, add a custom port 2200 in the Networking tab

-sudo ufw default deny incoming (by default deny all incoming connections)
+* sudo ufw default deny incoming (by default deny all incoming connections)

-sudo ufw default allow outgoing (default to deny  outgoing connections)
+* sudo ufw default allow outgoing (default to deny  outgoing connections)

 Configure firewalls rules:

-sudo ufw allow ssh
+* sudo ufw allow ssh

-sudo ufw allow 2200/tcp (allow all TCP connections through port 2200)
+* sudo ufw allow 2200/tcp (allow all TCP connections through port 2200)

-sudo ufw allow 80/tcp
+* sudo ufw allow 80/tcp

-sudo ufw allow 123
+* sudo ufw allow 123

-sudo ufw enable (to enable the firewall)
+* sudo ufw enable (to enable the firewall)

 ## Create the Grader User

-The following commands will be executed in order to create the grader user and allow ssh key authentication connection for the grader user to the server.
-This consist of a public and private key that work together.
+The following commands will be executed in order to create the grader user and allow ssh key authentication connection for the grader user into the server.
+The ssh authentication consist of a public and private key that work together.
 The public key would be copy to the server and the private key is the key that the user store in it computer and use to connect to the server.
-The public key would be copy to the /home/grader/.ssh/authorized_keys file.
-The commands are the following:
+The public key would be copy to the /home/grader/.ssh/authorized_keys file in the Linux platform.

 The following command should be running from the server:

-sudo add grader.
+* sudo add grader.
 Create the grader user

-sudo usermod -a -G sudo grader.
+* sudo usermod -a -G sudo grader.
 This give sudo permissions to the grader user

-su - grader.
+* su - grader.
 To change to the grader user in the Linux screen

-mkdir .ssh.
+* mkdir .ssh.
 Create the .ssh dirctory in Linux

-touch .ssh/authorized_keys.
-Create the file authorized_keys under the .ssh dirctory
+* touch .ssh/authorized_keys.
+Create the file authorized_keys in the .ssh dirctory

 From your local computer run the following command:

-ssh-keygen.
+* ssh-keygen

 This command generate two keys, one public and one private.
 The public key has to be copy to the authorized_keys file on the Linux instance.
+The private key should be stored in the computer and use every time the grader user connect into the server.

+* open the .ssh/authorized_keys and copy the public key that you get with the previous command.
+Follow this tutorial: https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server

-Finally change permissions to the .ssh directory and the authorized_keys:
+Change permissions to the .ssh directory and the authorized_keys in the Linux instance:

-chmod 700 /home/grader/.ssh
+* chmod 700 /home/grader/.ssh

-chmod 644 /home/grader/.ssh/authorized_keys
+* chmod 644 /home/grader/.ssh/authorized_keys

-Finally, change the owner of the directory and authorized_keys file with: sudo chown grader .ssh
+Finally, change the owner of the directory and authorized_keys file with:

+* sudo chown grader .ssh

-service ssh restart
+* service ssh restart

-now you can use ssh to login with the new user you created
+Now you can use ssh to login with the new user you created running the following command from your local computer:

-ssh -i [privateKeyFilename] grader@3.82.189.241
+* ssh -i [privateKeyFilename] grader@3.82.189.241

-After run this command, open the public key generated in your computer and copy it.
-Afterwards createI install finger tool to check the users that can access the server.
-Then I created the grader user with sudo add grader and give it sudo  privileges.
-In order to allow ssh authentication to the grader user I use the tool ssh-keygen on my machine and paste the public key on the authorized_keys file under the /home/grader/.ssh directory.
-I change permissions to the .ssh directory and the authorized_keys with

 # Application Functionality

 This app would be deployed using Flask, Apache2 and Postgresql in Linux remote system using Amazon Lightsail.
 The following steps consists on the configuration of a database and a web server as well as clone the Flask application to the Linux instance.
 The WSGI module will be used as an interface between Flask and Apache Server.

-Install and configure Apache to serve a Python mod_wsgi application
+## Install and configure Apache to serve a Python mod_wsgi application

 Install Apache sudo apt-get install apache2

 Install mod_wsgi sudo apt-get install libapache2-mod-wsgi-py3

-## Install git, clone and setup your Catalog App project
+### Install git, clone and setup your Catalog App project

 Install Git using sudo apt-get install git